-Step 1: You want to refresh your skills for the workplace.
+Step 1: You want to refresh your skills for the workplace or to go to college for a degree or certificate?
 Good for you!
-You have come to the right place.
+We can help you build your skills

 Step 3: Find a class schedule that fits your schedule and location.